twcau/OfficeSpaceManager/README.md

 - 💡 **Pre-validation of all inputs**
 - 📦 **Reversible operations** — metadata snapshots, test cleanup
 - 🔒 **Never destroys without confirmation**
+- 🔄 **Project-wide refactor hygiene** — all renames and modularisation are performed project-wide, with automated updates to all references and documentation to prevent legacy issues.

 ---